henriquesimoes/humpback/solutions/logs/2nd-place/README.md

 ### SE-ResNeXt-101

 - [256x512](./seresnext101.256x512.log) - Model trained using 256x512 images without pseudo labels.
 Batch size was set to 64 for this instance.
+- [512x512 - pseudo labels](./seresnext101.pseudo.512x512.log) - Model trained using 512x512 images with pseudo labels.
+Batch size was set to 32 for this training.

 ## Experiments